 - Giving birth turned up every so often in ER, but one notable example had the panting mother wheeling through the building with her husband and Doctor Kovacs.

 Husband: No, we want a natural birth, don't we, honey?

 Wife: [bats husband aside, grabs Kovacs' shirt] Give me drugs!

-Although we haven't actually gotten to it yet, a brief Flash Forward reveals that the birth of Marshall and Lily's baby on How I Met Your Mother will be one of these, probably partly due to the fact that Eriksen babies are notoriously huge, while Lily is...well, played by Alyson Hannigan.
+- The birth of Marshall and Lily's baby on How I Met Your Mother had one of these, probably partly due to the fact that Eriksen babies are notoriously huge, while Lily is...well, played by Alyson Hannigan.
 Comes complete with Lily's eccentric foreign Doctor screaming abuse at her to make her keep pushing and a sweat-drenched Lily roaring "WHERE THE HELL IS MARSHALL??!!"

-Law And Order: Special Victims Unit takes a more realistic approach with Cathy Stabler.
+- Law & Order: Special Victims Unit takes a more realistic approach with Cathy Stabler.
 She moans while contracting and strains to push the baby out but never screams.

 Cordy: Well you know what they say — birth, painful.

 Wes: Yes, but generally for the mother, not the bystanders.